Card Issuer

 Kotak Mahindra Bank:

 The Kotak Mahindra Bank is headquartered in Mumbai and is the third largest private sector bank in the country in terms of market capitalization.
-As of June 2023, the bank has more than 52 Lakh active credit cards in the country.
-Many new customers have been onboarded by the bank in the last 1-1.5 years.
+As of January 2024, the bank has more than 59 lakh active credit cards in the country.
+The bank has onboarded many new customers in the last 1 – 1.5 years.
 When it comes to entry-level credit cards, the Kotak 811 #DreamDifferent card is among the best options out there.
 Other top cards by the issuer include Myntra Kotak credit card, IndianOil Kotak credit card, PVR Kotak Gold card, Kotak White Reserve card, and more.

 RBL Bank:

 Formerly known as Ratnakar Bank, the RBL Bank was established in 1943 and is headquartered in Mumbai.
 Compared to some other issuers, RBL Bank is a smaller private sector bank, but it still has an impressive range of credit cards in its portfolio.
-This is the reason that there are over 46 Lakh active credit cards in the country by RBL Bank.
+This is the reason that RBL Bank has over 51 lakh active credit cards in the country.
 The bank keeps customers at its priority and offers great benefits with its cards.
 The RBL Bank World Safari does not charge any forex markup fee, while some other popular cards include RBL Bank Edition, RBL Bank Shoprite, BookMyShow RBL Bank Play credit card, and more.

 Bank of Baroda:

 Headquartered in Vadodara, Bank of Baroda is India’s second largest public sector bank, and it merged with Dena Bank and Vijaya Bank in September 2018.
 The bank offers its credit card services under BoB Financial.
-Until July 2021, there were just 6 Lakh active cards, but currently Bank of Baroda has more than 20 Lakhs active credit cards in the country.
-BoB Financial has great co-branded cards with IRCTC and HPCL which is a reason behind its popularity, and also it offers many exclusive cards for the armed forces, government employees, etc. The best cards by the issuer include BoB Eterna, BoB Premier, BoB Select, etc.
+Until July 2021, there were just 6 Lakh active cards, but currently, Bank of Baroda has more than 23 Lakh active credit cards in the country.
+BoB Financial has great co-branded cards with IRCTC and HPCL, which is the reason behind its popularity.
+Also, it offers many exclusive cards for the armed forces, government employees, etc. The best cards by the issuer include BoB Eterna, BoB Premier, BoB Select, etc.

 Yes Bank:

 Yes Bank was founded in 2004 and is headquartered in Mumbai.
-It was among the best private sector banks in the country before a 30-day moratorium was placed on the bank by RBI due to financial instability in the beginning of 2020.
-As a result, SBI acquired 30% stake and overtook the bank.
-The range of cards offered by Yes Bank is decent and as of June 2023, the bank has somewhere around 15 Lakh active credit cards in the country.
+It was among the best private sector banks in the country before a 30-day moratorium was placed on the bank by RBI due to financial instability at the beginning of 2020.
+As a result, SBI acquired a 30% stake and overtook the bank.
+The range of cards offered by Yes Bank is decent, and as of January 2024, the bank has somewhere around 19 lakh active credit cards in the country.
 The best cards offered by the issuer include Yes Bank First Exclusive, Yes Bank Wellness Plus, Yes Bank First Preferred, the customizable Yes Bank BYOC credit card, and others.

 Standard Chartered Bank:

-Standard Chartered India is a subsidiary of the Standard Chartered Bank based in London, and was formed when the Standard Bank of British South Africa and the Chartered Bank of India, Australia, and China merged together.
+Standard Chartered India is a subsidiary of the Standard Chartered Bank based in London.
+It was formed when the Standard Bank of British South Africa and the Chartered Bank of India, Australia, and China merged together.
 The bank has been operating in India since 1958 and is the biggest foreign bank in India.
-As of June 2023, the bank has around 10.5 Lakh active credit cards in the country.
-Some of the top cards offered by the issuer include the Rewards credit card, Ultimate credit card, Platinum Rewards credit card, and more.
+As of January 2024, the bank has around 10 lakh active credit cards in the country.
+Some of the top cards offered by the issuer include the Rewards Credit Card, Ultimate Credit Card, Platinum Rewards Credit Card, and more.

 HSBC Bank: